dgascoin-Axway/axway-open-docs/content/en/docs/cass_admin/cass_backup-restore/cassandra_automated_br.md

 ## Download and configure the cassandra tool

 ### Download
-TODO, waiting for Kelly input on where we are storing the tool.
+TODO, waiting for Kelly input on where we are storing the tool and how we download it.

 ### Configure
 Once downloaded, you can add this tool on one node of your cluster, preferably on the seed node.

-On the `conf` directory, you will find a file named `axway-cassandra-tool.ini` that you need to configure
+On the `conf` directory, you will find a file named `apigw-backup-tool.ini` that you need to configure

 |Element |Description|
 |--------|:----------|